 In addition, all outstanding options exercisable for common units of Holdings became options exercisable for the shares of common stock of Zafgen based on the conversion factor discussed within the Merger Agreement.
-In connection with the Merger, Zafgen changed its name to Larimar Therapeutics, Inc. Following the closing of the Merger, Chondrial Therapeutics, Inc. became a wholly-owned subsidiary of the Company.
-As used herein, the words "the Company" refers to, for periods following the Merger, Larimar, together with its subsidiaries, and for periods prior to the Merger, Chondrial Therapeutics Inc., and its direct and indirect subsidiaries, as applicable.
+In connection with the Merger, Zafgen changed its name to Larimar Therapeutics, Inc. Following the closing of the Merger, Chondrial Therapeutics, Inc. became a wholly owned subsidiary of the Company.
+In December 2020, Chondrial Therapeutics was legally merged into Larimar Therapeutics, Inc. As used herein, the words "the Company" refers to, for periods following the Merger, Larimar, together with its subsidiaries, and for periods prior to the Merger, Chondrial Therapeutics Inc., and its direct and indirect subsidiaries, as applicable.